 Your business has probably never moved faster.
 And the competition has probably never been more cutthroat.
 But there’s one thing that will give you a leg up in business—and that’s your data.
 That is if you can stay on top of its non-stop growth and help your executives pull the right business intelligence from it.
 After all, your data is only as useful as the decisions that arise from its use.

 Your executive team needs business intelligence they can access in a flash; not mounds of data to sift through.
-They need access to the information that help them make fast, informed decisions about your company’s future, while shedding light on where you’ve been.
+They need access to the information that helps them make fast, informed decisions about your company’s future while shedding light on where you’ve been.
 But, do you know the key areas of business intelligence your executives really care about?
 The ones they turn to first in a moment of decision?
 In other words, what are the key areas that you need to look at when evaluating your performance?

 Four Key Performance Areas

 If you’re just getting started, allow us to provide you a shortcut.
 It doesn’t matter your industry—following are the four main areas of business intelligence any executive needs to know to run a company.